-Chapter 2.
+Chapter 3.
 The main idea behind the API

-Once, we talked about the importance of the standard of a NoSQL database API; the next step is to discuss, in more details, about API.
-However, to make a natural explanation, we are first going to talk about both layer and tier.
-These structure levels make communication, maintenance, and split the responsibility clearer.
-The new API proposal is going to be responsible for being a bridge between the logic tier and data tier, and to do this; we need to create two APIs - one to communicate to a database and another one to be a high abstraction to Java application.
+The divide-and-conquer strategy decreases the complexity of systems within modules or structures.
+These structure levels split responsibility and make maintenance and replaceability more clear.
+The new Jakarta NoSQL API proposal is going to be a bridge between the logic tier and the data tier.
+To do this, we need to create two APIs: one to communicate to a database and another one to be a high abstraction to the Java application.

-In software, the word is common that application has structures: tier, physical structure, and layer, logic one.
+In software, there are structures: tiers, physical structures, and layers.
 The multi-tier application has three levels:

-- Presentation tier: This, as primary duty, translates the result from below tiers to what the user can understand. - Logic tier: The tier where has all business rules, process, conditions, etc. This level moves and processes information between other levels. - Data tier: Stores and retrieve information, either in a database or a system file.
+- Presentation tier: Has a primary duty to translate results so the user can understand. - Logic tier: Has all business rules, processes, conditions, saved information, etc. This level moves and processes information between other levels. - Data tier: Retrieves and stores information in either a database or a system file.

-Talking more precisely about the physical layer, logic to separate responsibilities, there are layers
+Talking more precisely about the physical layer and the logic to separate responsibilities, there are other layers.

-The logic tier, where the application and the business rule stay.
-It has layers:
+The logic tier, where the application and the business rules stay, has additional layers:

-- Application layer: The bridge between the view tier and logic tier, e.g., Convert an object into either JSON or HTML. - Service layer: The service layer can either be a Controller or a Resource. - Business Layer: Where the whole business and the model be. - Persistence Layer: The platform between the logic tier and data tier.
-The layer has an integration such as DAO or repository.
+- Application layer: The bridge between the view tier and logic tier, e.g. convert an object into either JSON or HTML. - Service layer: The service layer; this can be either a Controller or a Resource. - Business Layer: This is the part of the program that encodes the real-world business or domain rules that determine how data will be created, stored, and changed.